n0tsiege/n0tsiege.github.io/README.md

 ### Contact

-You can reach me through my Discord server at [Discord](https://discord.gg/3wbEfcJy2A).
+You can reach me through my [Discord server](https://discord.gg/3wbEfcJy2A).
 My username is siege#4537.